shoaibur/Deep-Learning/style-transfer/README.md

 # Style Transfer
+Concept: Use already trained model to solve problems with new data.

 ## Content, style and target images
 Content image - The image whose style needs to be modified.